 The Kingswood House sports department provides our pupils with an environment in which they are able to develop their sporting skills across a vast and intriguing curriculum.
 Our “sport for all” approach enables children of all ages and abilities to achieve sporting success in a variety of different sports.

-The four sports coached are football, rugby, hockey and cricket with regular competitive fixtures against other local schools enabling the students to transfer the skills that they learn into a match environment.
-There are also weekly after school coaching sessions for those who want more sporting practice.
+The sports coached are football, rugby, hockey, netball and cricket with regular competitive fixtures against other local schools enabling the students to transfer the skills that they learn into a match environment.
+After-school practice sessions allow pupils extra time to develop their skills alongside their fitness generally; these are open to every child in the school and there is no need to sign up, pupils can simply turn up and play.
+There are also separate extra-curricular clubs offering, for example, tennis, fencing and judo.

 We boast a sports department containing numerous qualified coaches over a wide range of sports.
 This enables us to excel in every area of our high quality curriculum.

 Sport at Kingswood House has moved from strength to strength, highlighted by our ability to compete at a high level of prep school sport.

 We are delighted to announce that Kingswood House has acquired new sports pitches in association with Ashtead Cricket Club.
 They are a large, expansive facility which will allow us to train, practice and play many more fixtures across the age and ability range.
 It is a statement of intent for the School in order to develop our inclusive policy of “Sport for All”.
 The pitches, which are in fantastic condition, are located within very close proximity to the School..